wu-lee/rushkoff-archive/docs/_articles/let-them-eat-blog.md

 The threat of rave culture was that it was an alternative economy.
 The kids were no longer going to the mob-run nightclubs, the police weren't getting their cut, and the liquor distributors weren't making any money.
 Those of us involved in rave--or at least many of us-- didn't realize that's why they were such a threat.

-I LikeWi\~, I believe the greatest power of the blog is not just its ability to distribute

-. alternative information-a great power, indeed-but its power to demonstrate a mode

-of engagement that is not based on the profit principle.
+Likewise, I believe the greatest power of the blog is not just its ability to distribute alternative information--a great power, indeed--but its power to demonstrate a mode of engagement that is not based on the profit principle.

 Ad .